Snackman8/pyLinkJS/README.md

 ## Basic Example

-To create a simple PylinkJS example, follow these steps to set up the example.py, example.html, and example2.html files:
+To create a simple PylinkJS example application, follow the stesp below to create the 3 files example.py, example.html, and example2.html used in the application.

 **File: example.py**

 _This Python file defines a function button_clicked that updates an HTML element in response to a button click on the web page._

+_Note: the name of the package to import is pylinkjs not pyLinkJS_

+_Note: the run_pylinkjs_app function starts the application webserver, see the run_pylinkjs_app documentation for more details_
+_
 ```python
 import logging
 import datetime